stephchang/DH150-Stephanie/README.md

 **5 Error prevention**

 *Rating: 1*
-- When there are no results, the website says "No results found."
-However, it does not offer suggestions as to what one should do.
+- The ingredients list on the right tell you when there are no ingredients checked.
+Thus, the user won't go into the recipe list thinking they chose ingredients and not find any recipes, preventing this error.

 **6 Recognition rather than recall**